 Today, the tradition of excellence is continued by training students in a variety of historical fields.

-In addition to the M.A. in History, Saint Louis University also offers a Ph.D. in History.
+In addition to the M.A. in history, Saint Louis University also offers a Ph.D. in history.

-Masters students in history at SLU choose a specialized area of study from the following concentrations:
+Master's students in history at SLU choose a specialized area of study from the following concentrations:

 The wide-ranging skills that a student learns in the course of doing a master’s in history can be used not only in teaching and archival work but in government, foreign affairs, business, the law, the arts and a host of other professions.
+Our graduate students have the opportunity to train for a diversity of careers that make use of their research and communication skills.
+Recent graduates work in both the public and private sectors, in jobs that focus on such diverse contexts as educational policy, health care administration, and sales.
+We will prepare you for a career that makes use of your talents.

 The ordinary prerequisite is a B.A. in history (or at least 18 credits of successful work in upper-division courses in history), though students from other fields with strong backgrounds in history will also receive consideration.